 The most convenient way to collect testimonials is to choose a comprehensive tool like Trust.
 This app gathers and displays text and video testimonials – all you have to do is approve them and they’re on your site.
 The process here is quite simple:

-1. Make arrangements with the client to get a testimonial from them
+1. Make arrangements with the customer to get a testimonial from them

-2. Prepare a personal survey for the client based on the way they prefer to leave the text/video testimonial
+2. Prepare a personal survey for the customer based on the way they prefer to leave the text/video testimonial

-FYI: With the help of Trust, your clients have a few ways to leave the video testimonials.
+FYI: With the help of Trust, your customers have a few ways to leave the video testimonials.
 They have the ability to:

 - Upload an existing video from their computer